Skip To Content

 When to use this scenario

-Use this scenario if your ArcGIS Server site is running on AWS, Microsoft Azure, or Alibaba and you want your map or image services to reference caches stored in an Amazon S3 bucket, Azure Blob storage container, or Alibaba Cloud Object Storage Service (OSS) bucket, respectively.
+Use this scenario if your ArcGIS Server site is running on AWS, Microsoft Azure, or Alibaba and you want your map or image services to reference caches stored in an Amazon S3 bucket, Azure Blob Storage container, or Alibaba Cloud Object Storage Service (OSS) bucket, respectively.

 When not to use this scenario